 The BBFC originally gave the film a 15 certificate, for 17 occurrences of the word "fuck."
 On appeal, it was reduced to 12A, with the information "contains strong language in a speech therapy context".
 This extended the controversy started a few weeks earlier when Made in Dagenham (2010) was given a 15 certificate solely for 19 occurrences of the word "fuck" in casual speech.

-Derek Jacobi previously portrayed a ruler who struggled with speech problems in the BBC TV miniseries I, Claudius (1976).
-Jacobi also played Alan Turing on the West End, Broadway, and a television movie.
-Turing also had a stammer, and was an important figure in the Allied victory in World War II.
-Jacobi also starred in Dead Again (1991), in which he played a character that had a stammer as a child.
+Derek Jacobi previously portrayed a monarch who struggled with speech problems in the BBC TV miniseries I, Claudius (1976).
+Jacobi also played another stutterer, Alan Turing (an Allied genius in WWII), in the play/TV-movie Breaking the Code (1996).
+Jacobi also starred in Dead Again (1991), in which a character's stammer plays a role in the plot.